A San Francisco newspaper has issued a report accusing Uber and Lyft of hiding accident data.

 Thanks to a government commission that is more concerned with the TNC lobby’s demands than the public’s right to know, we don’t know how many injury accidents Uber or Lyft is hiding.

-However, a 2015 PowerPoint by the public utilities commission, indicates that as of that time, TNC drivers had more than 1,100 traffic accidents per month in California alone.
+However, 2015 PowerPoint by the public utilities commission, indicates that as of that time, TNC drivers had more than 1,100 traffic accidents per month in California alone.

 Riding in any car carries the risk of being injured in a traffic accident.
 But when you’re paying for the ride, you deserve to know how high that risk is.